City of London

-The City has a resident population of 9,401 (ONS estimate, mid-2016) but over 500,000 are employed there (2019 statistics), and some estimates put the number of workers in the City to be over 1 million.
-About three-quarters of the jobs in the City of London are in the financial, professional, and associated business services sectors.
-The legal profession forms a major component of the northern and western sides of the City, especially in the Temple and Chancery Lane areas where the Inns of Court are located, of which two—Inner Temple and Middle Temple—fall within the City of London boundary.
+The City of London (often known as the City or the Square Mile) is a city, ceremonial county and local government district in England.
+Established by the Romans around 47 AD as Londinium, it forms the historic centre of the wider London metropolis.
+Surrounded by the modern ceremonial county of Greater London, from which it remains separate, the City is a unique local authority area governed by the City of London Corporation, which is led by the Lord Mayor of London; although it forms part of the region governed by the Greater London Authority.

+Nicknamed the Square Mile, the City of London has an area of 1.12 sqmi, making it the smallest city in the United Kingdom.
+It had a population of 8,583 at the 2021 census, however over 500,000 people were employed in the area as of 2019.

+Together with Canary Wharf and the West End, the City of London forms the primary central business district of London, which is one of the leading financial centres of the world.
+The Bank of England and the London Stock Exchange are both based in the City.
+The insurance industry also has a major presence in the area, and the presence of the Inns of Court on the City's western boundary has made it a centre for the legal profession.

+The present City of London constituted the majority of London from its settlement by the Romans in the 1st century AD to the Middle Ages.
+It contains several historic sites, including St Paul's Cathedral, the Royal Exchange, Mansion House, Guildhall, the Old Bailey, Smithfield Market, the Monument to the Great Fire of London, and the remains of the ancient London Wall.

 History

 Origins

 The Roman legions established a settlement known as "Londinium" on the current site of the City of London around AD 43.
 Its bridge over the River Thames turned the city into a road nexus and major port, serving as a major commercial centre in Roman Britain until its abandonment during the 5th century.
 Archaeologist Leslie Wallace notes that, because extensive archaeological excavation has not revealed any signs of a significant pre-Roman presence, "arguments for a purely Roman foundation of London are now common and uncontroversial."

 At its height, the Roman city had a population of approximately 45,000–60,000 inhabitants.
 Londinium was an ethnically diverse city, with inhabitants from across the Roman Empire, including natives of Britannia, continental Europe, the Middle East, and North Africa.
 The Romans built the London Wall some time between AD 190 and 225.
-The boundaries of the Roman city were similar to those of the City of London today, though the City extends further west than Londinium's Ludgate, and the Thames was undredged and thus wider than it is today, with Londinium's shoreline slightly north of the city's present shoreline.
+The boundaries of the Roman city were similar to those of the City of London today, though the City extends further west than Londinium's Ludgate, and the Thames was undredged and thus wider than it is today, with Londinium's shoreline slightly north of the City's present shoreline.
 The Romans built a bridge across the river, as early as AD 50, near to today's London Bridge.